 This course has therefore combined the best parts of both approaches using concepts from Lean, Agile, DMAIC and the Standard by ACMP.
 Agile Change Management is made up of two circles.
 The outer circle represents a particular change that is required.
 It contains both a people track and a system track as both dimensions are needed for change to happen quickly and ensure return on investment.
 The inner circle is the iterative discovery of what actually works in terms of bringing people and system to work in a new and improved way.
 The course is not specifically describing how to implement Agile (Agile with a capital “A”) in e.g. software development but uses agile (agile with lower case “a”) methods in facilitating change, making it applicable also outside software development.

 How you will learn it

 This course is very practical in its nature.
 A mix of theory and exercises gives the participant a balance of understanding and experience of performing hands-on Agile Change Management.
 We will also look at a few real-life examples.

 Methods and tools your team will learn through practical application:

-- Assess the company culture, the change readiness of people and the change capability of the organisation
+- Assess the change readiness of individuals

 - Define the problems and prioritize